reruo321/OS-Self-Study/00003-Writing-Shellcode/x86_64/00001-Hello-World/README.md

         # Linux system call
         syscall

-Note: Using 64-bit registers like below is okay, but I used 32-bit ones because `movl`

 After writing `hello64.s`, compile the code with the command.

     $ gcc -c hello64.s && ld hello64.o -o hello64